raskyer/furez-api/README.md

 FurezApi Framework is a quick tool to exploit file upload vulnerability

 ## What's FurezApi Framework ?
-FurezApi Framework is a little tool that will allow you to exploit file upload vulnerability on website server.
-The main goal is pretty simple : Test every possibilities of infected file to upload and once it's done giving you a user interface to manage datas and actions you want to do on server.
+FurezApi Framework will allow you to exploit file upload vulnerability on website server.
+The main goal is pretty simple : Test every possibilities of infected files to upload, if the upload is successful;
+- giving you a user interface to manage datas
+-	allowing you to do what you want to do on server.

 Show the folder structure of the website ?
 Show a specific file ?
 Zip content ?
 Download content ?
 Upload or even delete ?
 If the API succeed to be upload on the server.
 You're the new king of this one!

-Thanks to Furez's structure you can easily mount your own bundle in order to complete the work.
+Thanks to Furez's structure you can easily create your own bundle in order to complete the work.

-+ The SQL Throughout the API will allow you to quickly obtain data from a database but with the connexion of the server.
++ SQL connexion and request through the API will allow you to quickly obtain data from a database but with the connexion of the server.
 (Leave no trace of your connexion)

 ## Technology ?
 FurezApi Framework use web languages for the interface and the infected API witch includes : PHP, Js and HTML,CSS.